Art in Action

 We are so fortunate at Clifford School to have this program available to our children; however, we could not do it without the support of you, the parents.

-As mentioned above, volunteers are needed in different roles:
+As mentioned above, volunteers are needed in different roles.
+Contact us and indicate your interest and availability!
+Thank you!

-• Docent: Teach AiA lessons to students.
+• Docent: Teach Art in Action lessons to students.
 Coordinate lesson schedule with the classroom teacher.
-Attend fall training workshop.

 • Assistant: Arrive before the lesson to help set out art supplies.
 Assist with clean-up of supplies and storage of art project.

-The time commitment involved is 2 to 4 hours a month, during the school day.
+The time commitment involved is roughly an hour or more for the art class (depending on the complexity of the project), and your own prep time.
 You are responsible for coordinating with individual teachers to set a date and time.

 How Do I Sign Up To Volunteer?